 If you’re looking for one of the best expungement attorneys in Texas, you’ve come to the right place.
 DWI specialist and founder of Thiessen Law Firm, Mark Thiessen, is considered a top expungement attorney in Houston, Texas.

-A board-certified DWI defense lawyer, board-certified criminal lawyer, six-time Texas Super Lawyer, Mark Thiessen has earned a formidable reputation for helping his clients expunge their records and live their lives without the burden of a criminal record holding them back.
+As a Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association six-time Texas Super Lawyer, Mark Thiessen has earned a formidable reputation for helping his clients expunge their records and live their lives without the burden of a criminal record holding them back.

 Let’s take a few minutes to cover why Mark Thiessen is considered to be one of the best expungement attorneys in Texas, as well as a few of the basics people seeking expungement should know.